Effective altruism is widely misunderstood, even among its supporters.

 Misconception #4: Effective altruism is just utilitarianism

 Effective altruism is often considered to simply be a rebranding of utilitarianism, or to merely refer to applied utilitarianism.
-John Gray, for example, refers to ‘utilitarian effective altruists’, and in his critique does not distinguish between effective altruism and utilitarianism.25 Giles Fraser claims that the ‘big idea’ of effective altruism is ‘to encourage a broadly utilitarian/rationalist approach to doing good.’26
+John Gray, for example, refers to ‘utilitarian effective altruists’, and in his critique does not distinguish between effective altruism and utilitarianism.
+Giles Fraser claims that the ‘big idea’ of effective altruism is ‘to encourage a broadly utilitarian/rationalist approach to doing good.’

-Unlike utilitarianism, effective altruism does not claim that one ought always to do the good, no matter what the means;29 indeed, as suggested in the guiding principles, there is a strong community norm against ‘ends justify the means’ reasoning.
-This is emphasised strongly, for example, in an 80,000 Hours blog post by myself and Ben Todd.30
+Unlike utilitarianism, effective altruism does not claim that one ought always to do the good, no matter what the means; indeed, as suggested in the guiding principles, there is a strong community norm against ‘ends justify the means’ reasoning.
+This is emphasised strongly, for example, in an 80,000 Hours blog post by myself and Ben Todd.

 If you’re interested in how effective altruism is defined, you might like to read the whole article — or for a less academic intro, try reading this introduction to effective altruism.

 If you’d like to see more academic research about effective altruism, see publications by the Global Priorities Institute.